What's New at CBH

 This training is free and open to the public, but registration is required.

-Colonial Behavioral Health - Prevention Services will offer a FREE Mental Health First Aid (MHFA)-Youth training on February 21 from 8:30 a.m. to 5:00 p.m.
+Colonial Behavioral Health - Prevention Services will offer FREE Adverse Childhood Experiences (ACEs) Interface Trainings on May 23 from 10 a.m. to 12 p.m.

 This training is free and open to the public, but registration is required.